ComposeCode/RHEL7-RHCE-course-helper/chapter9/section9-1.md

 Users can be assigned passwords that may be different to their RHEL passwords, the key directives to control access at user and group levels are described below:
 - AuthType: Sets basic authentication.
 - AuthhName: adds general comments.
+- AuthBasicProvider Default is file.
+Specifies the type of authentication to be used.
+- AuthUserFile: specifies the file that contains authorized user passwords.
+- AuthGroupFile: specifies the file that contains authorized gorup passwords.
--
+- Require:

 ### Exercises.